-Analysis | Who Trump talked to on the day of the Capitol riot
+Analysis | The people to whom Trump talked on the day of the Capitol riot

 The conversation occurred shortly before Trump’s Twitter account published a second video addressing the events of the day.
 The first such video, released hours earlier, was criticized for the generous tone it used in describing the rioters.

 Giuliani is probably the best-known of Trump’s legal team and played a key role in the weeks leading up to the Jan.
 6 riot.
 There are only two recorded calls between Giuliani and Trump, which may be in part because Giuliani was at the rally on the morning of Jan.
-6, where he would have seen the president.
+6, where he would have seen the president face-to-face.

 As the riot unfolded, Giuliani was at the Willard Hotel.
-He left at least one message for a senator, Sen. Tommy Tuberville (R-Ala.), asking that the final count of electoral votes be delayed.
+He left at least one message for a senator, Tommy Tuberville (R-Ala.), asking that the final count of electoral college votes be delayed.

 Bill Hagerty, senator from Tennessee.
 (White House called)